Oakland School for the Arts: Ranking

-Controversies
+Reception

 During its first several years, OSA suffered a high rate of faculty and student turnover among other management problems.
 Changes increased faculty/staff retention to 97% in the 2008-9 and 2009–10 school years, and has retained more than 90% of its staff in all the ensuing years.

 The school was criticized after Jerry Brown used an advertising billboard to raise funds.
 A large, lighted electronic billboard with rotating ads was installed at the toll plaza on the Oakland side of the Bay Bridge, with the proceeds benefiting OSA.
 The billboard was criticized because it was so bright that motorists complained it impaired their vision at night, and some residents around the bay objected to its high visibility even from San Francisco and Marin.

-In another minor controversy, Brown sent out letters to Oakland families recruiting them to apply to OSA in 2007, after he had become California state Attorney General, and using his title and the state seal.
+In another controversy, Brown sent out letters to Oakland families recruiting them to apply to OSA in 2007, after he had become California state Attorney General, and using his title and the state seal.
 Some questioned the legality of the letters, but the designated official to rule on their legality would be the California state Attorney General.
 Brown deemed the letters legal.